oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 None (Public)

 **Steps to Access:**
-  1. Navigate to Community Library
+  1. Navigate to /community-library
   2. Click "Top Rated" tab or filter
   3. OR directly visit http://localhost:8181/community-library/top-rated

-### Topics & Skills Dashboard
+### Topics & Skills Dashboard Page

 - **Description:**
 The central hub for Curriculum Admins to create and manage Topics (and their stories) and Skills.